fcoadebez/facebook-images/README.md

 __Disclaimer__

-_Facebook doesn't like to be scraped, and this project is a POF.
+_Facebook doesn't like to be scraped, and this project is a POC.
 Make sure you read the legal terms of Facebook before use_

 ## requirements